 David Leadbetter Plane Tape

-FREE 2-3 DAY SHIPPING ON ALL ORDERS: In stock US orders placed before 3pm will ship same day with full tracking info and usually take between 2-3 business days.
+FREE 2-DAY SHIPPING ON ALL ELECTRONICS: In-stock US orders placed before 3pm will ship same day with full tracking info and arrive in just 2 business days.
 Need it for faster?
-Guaranteed Next-Day and 2-Day Express shipping is also available for most products during the checkout process.
+Guaranteed Next-Day shipping is also available for most products during the checkout process.

 NO HASSLE RETURNS & LIFETIME SUPPORT: Take advantage of our Extended Return Policy.
 ALL purchases come with our 60-Day No Questions Asked return policy and Lifetime Product Support.

 David Leadbetter Plane Tape allows you to monitor your swing planes back and through and observe your head and body movement.
 Simply apply the tape to a mirror as stated in the directions, and use the tool to help develop a more consistent swing.
 The tape does not leave any sticky residue, making it easy to remove, and can be reused.
 Using the Plane Tape for visual observation in a mirror with a reference helps to accelerate the learning process.

 Starting a few feet away from the mirror, and swinging away from it, have a friend position the Plane Tape on the mirror at the same angle as your shaft at address––the original swing plane.
 If working on the A Swing, place a second strip angled above it as described in the A Swing instruction book.
 Experiment to get the tape in the correct position, and then rehearse the backswing and downswing using the \/ plane concept.